-• Overlay pop-up: Selects a crop overlay, sets overlay visibility, and flips the overlay.

-- Preset pop-up: Lets you choose from Freeform, constrained or custom preset ratios. - Width: Sets the width of the crop box. - Swap Dimensions: Swaps the width and height.
-Handy for rotating the crop box. - Height: Sets the height of the crop box. - Leveling Tool: Click and drag this tool across an element in your image that should be level. - Angle: See and adjust the angle of rotation. - Rotation tools: Rotates the photo 90° clockwise or counterclockwise. - Reset: Resets the crop area to the size of your original photo. - Cancel: Cancels the crop application. - Apply: Applies the crop. - Content-Aware: When clicked, will expand the canvas size, filling the edges of the photo with new detail, based on the area next to the expanded space.
+- Overlay pop-up: Selects a crop overlay, sets overlay visibility, and flips the overlay. - Aspect pop-up: Lets you choose aspect ratios, from Freeform constrained or custom preset ratios. - Al Crop and Level button: Automatically crops and levels your photo, based on the current aspect ratio. - Width: Sets the width of the crop box. - Swap Dimensions: Swaps the width and height.
+Handy for rotating the crop box. - Height: Sets the height of the crop box. - Leveling Tool: Click and drag this tool across an element in your image that should be level. - Angle: See and adjust the angle of rotation. - Rotation tools: Rotates the photo 90° clockwise or counterclockwise. - Canvas Extension: Selects a model (Local Gen AI or Stability AI) to expand the canvas size, filling the edges of the photo with new detail, using generative AI.